General Information on the Živnostenský list (Czech Trade license)This page contains basic information about the financial side of a trade license.

 For revenue between 400.000 CZK and 2.000.000 CZK, using the 60/40 rule, the total charges (income tax, social charges, health insurance) for EU- and US- citizens will be around 15% and for non-EU 12% (since they do not contribute to the public health care system), so about 85% (88%) of the revenue is net income.

-- We highly recommend to book a consultation with our senior consultant if you have a revenue over 2 M CZK, since Tax / Social / Health contributions may amount to up to 30% of your revenue (!) - during the consultation you will look at the various options to reduce this burden..
+We highly recommend to book a consultation with our senior consultant if you have a revenue over 2 M CZK, since Tax / Social / Health contributions may amount to up to 31% of your revenue (!) - during the consultation we will look at various scenarios to reduce this burden.

 VAT Registration - 3 different optionsIf your expected revenue in Czech Republic in 12 consecutive months is over 1.000.000 CZK, or you have EU customers, you are obligatory to register for VAT.
 An unpleasant change since 1.1.2013 is that even under 10 M CZK revenue monthly VAT reporting is used instead of quarterly filing.
 This can only be changed after 2 years.